Chapter 1 - Katherine

 It doesn’t look like the rain is going to stop anytime soon, which makes driving quite difficult.
 But I’m not that helpless behind the wheel.
 I can drive just fine in various conditions.
 Having to work three shifts and going to school at the same time I couldn’t afford to be late anywhere, which is why I’m a fast driver.

-After few more hours on the road I enter some small town, name of which I don’t know.
+After almost two weeks on the road, having stayed at some shady motels to get clean and sleep, I finally reach some small town, name of which I don’t know.
 It looks nice and quite peaceful.
 Maybe I could… No. I should go somewhere else.
+You've been saying that everywhere, Kat.

 A loud crashing sound pulls me from my thoughts, followed by my head hitting the steering wheel with force.
 Black dots block my vision and I blink rapidly to get rid of them.
 Then it all clicks in my head.